Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-02.md

 You should be using the most up to date JS in your work.
 Its expected in the professional environment.

+Improves the quality of your work by reducing errors and making your code easier to understand.

-We will be using the Airbnb JS style guide.
+You will be using the Airbnb JS style guide.
 This guide was developed at Airbnb and is used by their engineering team.
 It defines the coding style expected from Airbnb engineers.

 **Using this style guide is profesional best practice, it will make you code better, and make you write higher quality code.**